Yash-Bhake/RagaVerse/README.md

 python youtube_to_stem.py "youtube_link" name
 ```

-Enter start and end time on entering
+after entering this line, it will ask for start and end time, enter them and you are good to go.